-We have a new "scanner" attendance system that utilizes scanner technology to track student as well as guest entrance and exit from the building.
-All students must immediately scan their Student IDs at the security desk right when they get to school and before heading upstairs.
+We have a "scanner" attendance system that utilizes scanner technology to track student, faculty, and guest entrance and exit from the building.
+All students must immediately scan their Student IDs at the security desk when they get to school and before heading upstairs.
 Therefore, students need to keep their Student IDs (which will be distributed to them the first week of school), on their person and ready to scan every day they arrive at school.

 Classes begin promptly at 8:15am, and students are expected to be at their desks, ready to work at this time.
 Therefore, it is necessary that students arrive at 8:00am to give themselves time to check in, unpack their backpacks, hang them in their homerooms, and visit their lockers in preparation for their morning classes.
 Students should not arrive before 7:45am unless they have a scheduled appointment with a teacher or administrator.
+Students should also not visit Lower School classrooms before the start of school or during the school day.

-Students arriving after 8:15am must first scan in at the security desk and then go immediately to Ms. Kaufman's office on the sixth floor for a late pass.
+Students arriving after 8:15am must first scan in at the security desk and then go immediately to the MS Coordinator's office on the sixth floor for a late pass.
 They will not be admitted to class without this pass from the Middle School Coordinator.
 In addition, late students cannot drop off their backpacks in homeroom during a class period, as this will interfere with other classes already underway.
 They should wait until the period is over to drop off their backpacks.